gsmainclusivetechlab/mmapi-android-sdk/docs/internationalTransfer/viewRequestState.Readme.md

-# View A Request State-International Transfers
+# View A Request State

+`Here, viewRequestState(String serverCorrelationId) creates a GET request to /requeststates/{serverCorrelationId}`

+> `This endpoint returns a specific request state.`

 ### Usage/Examples